 Cons of Capital One Balance Transfer credit card

-- The balance transfer fee of up to 4% is high compared to many other cards, which could be off-putting to those with a larger sum to move over
+- The balance transfer fee of 3% is high compared to many other cards, which could be off-putting to those with a larger sum to move over.

 How to manage your payments on Capital One Balance Transfer credit card